Parenting Time in Minnesota

 Modification of Parenting Time

 Similar to modification of child custody, parenting time can also be modified if it is in the child’s best interests or if a substantial change in circumstances exist.
-Like modification of child custody, parenting time modification arises when for example any of the following occur:
+Like modification of child custody, parenting time modification arises when:

 In instances where child endangerment, neglect, abuse, or a parent’s mental health or chemical dependency is of concern, a change in parenting time may be requested especially when requesting a modification of child custody under similar issues.